NSC Alliance Bylaws

 Amendments to these By-Laws may be proposed by any Institutional or Affiliate representative to the Board of Directors, in which case a majority vote of the Board of Directors will be necessary for further action.
 Alternatively, proposals may be made at the Annual Meeting or at any meeting at which a quorum is present, in which case a simple majority vote of the members present will be necessary to take further action.
 Should recommended changes pass by either of these two means, within thirty (30) days of receipt of such proposed changes, the Secretary shall circulate them by mail to all members.
 Changes receiving a two-thirds affirmative vote of ballots returned by a prearranged time (no less than 30 days after the date of submission of the ballots to the membership) will be judged to have been ratified by the membership.

-If in any one year the Alliance is found to be a private foundation, then and in that event, its income for each such taxable year shall be distributed at such time and in such manner as not to subject the foundation to tax under Section 4942 of the Internal Revenue Code, and the foundation shall not engage in any act of the self-dealing (as defined in Section 4941(d) of the Internal Revenue Code), and shall not retain any excess business holdings, (as defined in Section 4943(c) of the Internal Revenue Code), and shall not make any investments in such manner as to subject the foundation to tax under Section 4944 of the Internal Revenue Code, and shall not make any taxable expenditures (as defined in Section 4945(d) of the Internal Revenue Code).
+If in any one year the Alliance is found to be a private foundation, then and in that event, its income for each such taxable year shall be distributed as required by Section 4942 of the Internal Revenue Code, and the foundation shall not engage in any act of the self-dealing (as defined in Section 4941(d) of the Internal Revenue Code), and shall not retain any excess business holdings, (as defined in Section 4943(c) of the Internal Revenue Code), and shall not make any investments in such manner as to subject the foundation to tax under Section 4944 of the Internal Revenue Code, and shall not make any taxable expenditures (as defined in Section 4945(d) of the Internal Revenue Code).

 This Alliance may be dissolved by the members when, for any reason whatsoever, its continued existence is unnecessary or undesirable.
 A Resolution to dissolve may be made and, to be effective, must be ratified in the manner prescribed above for the Constitution.